longluu/Machine-learning-sequential-decision/README.md

 ![](/figures/fig1.png)

 To gain insight on the decision strategy people used in this task, I employed a conditioned Bayesian observer model.
+The key idea is that after making the first judgment, the observer considers that as correct and use it to constrain the subsequent judgment.
+This was implemented by a conditional prior that is consistent with the first judgment.
 The model can actually jointly account for data in both tasks with the same set of a few parameters.
 Notably, the parameters can be easily interepreted and intuitively meaningful (check out the paper if you are interested!).

 ![](/figures/fig2.png)